Current Adoptions, News, & Updates

 Issuance of the Building Permit

 To issue a Building Permit for a residential swimming pool permit the Property Owner must sign a Swimming Pool Barrier and Alarm Agreement and have it notarized (can be completed at Building Codes Office when permit is issued if homeowner is obtaining the permit him/herself).
 This form ensures that you, as the property owner, understand all the barrier design controls required prior to the Final Inspection.
-In addition to the Building Permit fee there is a fully refundable deposit of $100 due at the time of permit issuance.
+In addition to the Building Permit fee which is charged based on the value of your pool, there is a fully refundable deposit of $100 due at the time of permit issuance.
 This deposit will be fully refunded to the recipient upon completion of the Final Inspection within 6 months from the date of permit issuance.
 This should not, however, be misinterpreted as having 6 months to call for your Final Inspection.
 As mentioned above, the swimming pool cannot be used until all the Barrier requirements have been met and a Final Inspection has been completed and passed.
 It is the responsibility of the Property Owner/permit holder to call for the Final Inspection.
 If a Final Inspection is not requested and the 6-month time period expires, this does not relieve you of the requirements of the Barrier Agreement you signed.
 If a Final Inspection is not requested, the permit will become null and void and the swimming pool will be deemed an illegal structure.